 1. Dark green

 Dark green is having more than a moment in various rooms around the home – whether through kitchen cabinetry or green bedroom ideas.
-However, in all its organic goodness, green room ideas are less suitable for family rooms.
+However, in all its organic goodness, green room ideas are less suitable for family rooms despite being one of the best colors for a living room for a relaxing space.

 2. Bright white